-Struggling Watford sack manager Ranieri
+Struggling Watford sack boss Ranieri

 Last updated on .From the section Watford

-Watford have sacked manager Claudio Ranieri after 14 games and less than four months in charge.
+Watford have sacked boss Claudio Ranieri after 14 games and less than four months in charge.

 The Italian, 70, was appointed on 4 October but managed only seven points from 13 Premier League games.

-Last Friday's 3-0 home defeat to Norwich saw Watford drop into the bottom three and prompted the club's owners to take action.
+Last Friday's 3-0 home defeat to Norwich saw Watford drop into the bottom three with 18 matches left and prompted Ranieri's departure.

+A club statement said a change was needed to give a new appointment time to lift Watford out of trouble.

+"The Hornets' board recognises Claudio as a man of great integrity and honour, who will always be respected here at Vicarage Road for his efforts in leading the team with dignity," added the statement.

 It means Watford are looking for their 15th manager since the Pozzo family took over in 2012.